epfl-ada/ada-2024-project-leszinzinsdelespace/README.md

 - How might terms with similar titles but different meanings (e.g., “Basil” vs. “Common Basilisk”) affect user navigation and frustration?

-**Is there a pattern that can create a feeling of “closeness” to the end ?
+**Is there a pattern that can create a feeling of “closeness” to the end?
 Can this create frustration in the user if there is no ending path ?**

 Other ideas we explored initially but subsequently dropped:

 - We initially considered focusing solely on backtracking behavior, but decided that we wish to deepen our understanding of user behavior.
 We expanded our search to user frustration in general.
 - We considered visualizing the progress of players in real time at each path position as a probability tree.

+** With the study of semantic distance and the obvious lack of links, is there a way of improving the game by adding links between pages without altering the game, and therefore reducing player frustration?**

+- Some pages only seem reachable from certain starting points.
+Would adding links to make them reachable from any starting point improve the game?
+- What criteria should we use to add semantic links between articles?
+- Can we generate an algo to connect clusters of articles (articles that are already connected) together?
+- Would there be a good way of visualising the new semantic links added?

 ## Proposed additional datasets (optional)